ckdecember/Data-Pipeline-Challenge/README.md

 + Run Terraform
 ```
+cd Data-Pipeline-Challenge/terraform/
 cp variables.tf.master variables.tf
+[edit variables.tf]
 ```

 Fill in the values of variables.tf to match what you desire in your new infrastructure
 + VPC has to be a superset of Subnet 1 and Subnet 2.
 Both are needed for RDS. e.g.  10.0.0.0/16 VPC, 10.0.0.0/24 Sub1, 10.0.1.0/24 Sub2
-+ MyIP is your local IP so you can test
 + DBUser is the DB master username
 + DBPassword is the DB master password
-+ dev-keyname is the IAM key name in AWS
++ DBName is the name of the database

 ```
 terraform init